JoaEinsson/DBExtension-paper/README.md

 ## Citation and availability

 Use the root `CITATION.cff` (GitHub “Cite this repository”) or `CITATION.bib`.
 The manuscript cites this repository as a dataset.
 The manuscript has no publication DOI yet.
 Repository version 1.0.0 identifies this prepared deposit; it is not an assertion that a journal article has been published.

-## Funding and conflicts

-No specific research grant was received.
-The authors have declared no competing interests.
-The manuscript includes the disclosure of AI assistance used during its preparation.

-## Submission materials

-See `submission/LEIA-ME_SUBMISSAO.md` for the upload sequence and final author checks.
-Build the manuscript from `submission/manuscript/` using `pdflatex paper.tex` twice, or use the supplied PDF.
-The eight figure files are kept in the relative paths referenced by the TEX.